PeerHerholz/Python_for_Psychologists_Winter2021/lecture/analyses/analyses_2.md

 # Analyses II
 With this session, we conclude the final chapter of our endeavor.
-After spending quite a good while on `basic data handling` and `data wranglin`, we will continue with `data visualization` and `data analyses` using `python`.
+After spending quite a good while on `basic data handling` and `data wrangling`, we will continue with `data visualization` and `data analyses` using `python`.
 This includes a brief showcase of several distinct aspects/steps in a "classic" data analyses workflow: `data visualization` for `explorative and statistical purposes`, as well as `statistical analyses`.
 As usual the aim is to provide folks a respective overview that allows them to dig further into details and start using `python` for their `data analyses` after the course ends.

 ## Topics 💡👨🏻‍🏫